-All the unnecessary health issues I faced, all the unnecessary health issues that could, and most likely do, occur to babies born to nutritionally deficient moms of undiagnosed celiac (I'm assuming and would guess.
-Remember, I'm not a doctor, nor do I play one on TV.) that could be prevented with proper testing and diagnosis and diet.
+I think about all the unnecessary health issues I faced as well as all the unnecessary health issues that could, and most likely do, occur to babies born to nutritionally deficient moms of undiagnosed celiac (I'm assuming and would guess.
+Remember, I'm not a doctor, nor do I play one on TV).

 WHY is testing not done routinely?!
 I ask this all-the-time.

 Of course, I hear things like: cost, insurance, cost, insurance.

 Silly me, I see the cost of being sick (for YEARS) much higher than that of the testing, but that's just me.

 So now let's fast forward to 26 years after my last child was born to the birth of my most recent grandchild (in 2015).
 We were 'privileged' to discover the number of newborn screenings that are conducted!